All kinds of splits

 - If you don’t know where the queen is, make sure both boxes have ample supplies of fresh eggs or newly hatched larvae.

 - Make sure both boxes have honey, pollen, and lots of nurse bees.
+If you don’t have lots of honey, be sure to feed.

 - Make sure the entrances are reduced.